realA10001986/Time-Circuits-Display/README.md

 The other way of wireless communication is, of course, [Home Assistant/MQTT](#home-assistant--mqtt).
 If both the TCD and the other props are connected to the same broker, and the option *Send event notifications* is checked on the TCD's side, other compatible props will receive information on time travel and alarm and play their sequences in sync with the TCD.

-MQTT and BTTFN can co-exist.
+MQTT and BTTFN can co-exist:

+BTTFN must be configured on the prop - regardless of MQTT usage - if that prop is to receive data from the TCD (like, for instance, GPS speed).

 However, as mentioned, the TCD only sends out time travel and alarm notifications through either MQTT or BTTFN, never both.
 If you have other MQTT-aware devices listening to the TCD's public topic (bttf/tcd/pub) in order to react to time travel or alarm messages, use MQTT (ie check *Send event notifications*).
 If only BTTFN-aware devices are to be used, uncheck this option to use BTTFN as it has less latency.

 ## WiFi power saving features